- Teaching and Learning»

 Bold Beginnings 2017 :Key findings in the most successful schools: “Reading was at the heart of the curriculum.
 Children read out loud frequently from carefully selected books that closely matched their phonic knowledge.”
 It recommended that schools should “teach reading in a systematic and structured way, building up children’s phonic knowledge and skills explicitly”.
 Of the schools visited “Four of the schools specifically organised their own reading books according to the sounds and letters children had been taught.
 This made it easy for teachers, parents and children to choose a text that was matched to the child’s growing phonic knowledge and that did not encourage a child to guess at words if they included GPCs they had not yet been taught.”

 EEF Improving Literacy at Key Stage 1: Recommendation 3 “Effectively Implement a systematic phonics programme.
 Systematic phonics approaches explicitly teach pupils a comprehensive set of letter-sound relationships through an organised sequence.
-All staff involved in teaching the programme should have received training on how to deliver the programme.
+All staff involved in teaching the program should have received training on how to deliver the program.